Winter Recreation in Oakridge, Oregon

 Guided Ride Options:

 Coming to Oakridge with a big group?
 Book a van and guide for a full or half day.
 Traveling solo or with four or fewer riders?
 Consider a half or full day guided ride to show you trails appropriate to your level and learn about what trails to ride next.
+Group adventure rides run every other Saturday, join a group to explore alternative and backcountry routes in the region.

 Half Day Guided Ride